catalystcalifornia/boldvision_youththriving/README.md

 # About Bold Vision

 [Bold Vision](https://www.boldvisionla.org/) is a multi-sector, multi-generational initiative that aims to fundamentally improve the lives of Black Indigenous People of Color (BIPOC) children and youth, creating lasting change in our communities by expanding paths towards success for young people across Los Angeles County.
-Thanks to decades of power-building, Los Angeles is reaching a tipping point.
-This tipping point is an opportunity for youth of color and allies to eliminate existing inequities and transform public systems into ones of support, not suppression.
-The task before us is to follow the lead of youth of color, and commit to the investments, advocacy, and power-building needed to finally uproot inequities from our public systems.

 Bold Vision’s central goal is to promote BIPOC youth thriving.
 To accomplish this goal, Bold Vision develops youth leadership and builds youth-led systems change campaigns.
 Data is a vital tool to measure how youth of color are thriving, or lacking the resources and guidance necessary to reaching their fullest potential.
-Bold Vision released its first data-driven report measuring how well youth are thriving across Los Angeles in 2022 and a follow up midterm report in 2024 with updated indicators.
+To taht end, Bold Vision released its first data-driven report measuring how well youth are thriving across Los Angeles in 2022 and a follow up mid-term report in 2024 with updated indicators.
 These [reports](https://www.boldvisionla.org/issue/) document the racial and geographic inequities youth face in the county.
-But what remained missing was a deeper, more nuanced understanding of how young people themselves perceive their own well-being, and the complex factors that contribute to or inhibit their ability to thrive.
+What remained missing was a deeper, more nuanced understanding of how young people themselves perceive their own well-being, and the complex factors that contribute to or inhibit their ability to thrive.
 The Bold Vision Youth Thriving Survey (BVYTS) aims to fill that gap.
 Through collaboration with more than 40 youth-serving community-based organizations (CBOs), the BVYTS collected responses from over 3,000 youth ages 15-24 in L.A.
 County.

 <p align="right">(<a href="#top">back to top</a>)</p>

 # About the Bold Vision Youth Thriving Survey

-The BVYTS is the first and largest of its kind in L.A.
+The BVYTS is the first and largest of its kind survey in L.A.
 County, providing a powerful, inclusive look at how young people of all identities are doing—from their own perspectives.
 It provides a path forward, grounded in data, for understanding what drives youth thriving in L.A.
 County and where action is most needed to improve youth thriving.
+The survey was distributed through 41 CBOs and eight community events.
+CBO's youth leaders also invited their friends to complete the survey.
+In total, 3,444 valid survey responses were collected.

-The survey included 62 questions over seven different components of youth thriving.
-Bold Vision identified youth thriving components based on reviewing prior research, engaging subject matter experts, and speaking with young people.
+The BVYTS included 62 questions across seven different components of youth thriving.
+Bold Vision identified these components based on prior research and engaging subject matter experts and young people.
 Components included: strong mental health and minds, positive identity and hope, supportive social connections, vibrant communities, safety, cultural identity, and racial equity, opportunity, and inclusion.
 The survey also included 15 demographic questions to measure differences in youth thriving across and within youth subgroups.
 Some of these included race, immigration status, sexual orientation or gender identification, age, housing status, criminal legal system involvement, and employment/ education status.

 The questionnaire and sampling strategy were developed through a community-engaged process, drawing on existing youth thriving measures, findings from youth interviews and prior research, and guidance from Bold Vision’s former Community Council alongside the Survey Advisory Group—a collaborative of youth development and survey experts co-facilitated by Imoyase Community Support Services (ICSS) and Catalyst California.
-The survey was distributed through 41 CBOs and eight community events.
-CBO's youth leaders also invited their friends to complete the survey.

 <p align="right">(<a href="#top">back to top</a>)</p>

 # Acknowledgements

-We thank and acknowledge everyone who played a role in developing and implementing the BVYTS.
-[Catalyst California](https://www.catalystcalifornia.org/) has served as the lead research consultant for the initiative.
-The Social Justice Learning Institute (SJLI), under the guidance of the Youth Council and Steering Committee, serves as the anchor organization for Bold Vision.
-We would like to thank the former Bold Vision Community Council, Bold Vision Youth Council, Bold Vision Steering Committee, and members of Bold Vision’s Survey Advisory Group for their contributions.
-Feedback from these stakeholders was imperative to Catalyst California creating, conducting, and analyzing BVYTS responses.

 This work would not have been possible without deep collaboration from our research partners and the community-based organizations that collected surveys.
+[Catalyst California](https://www.catalystcalifornia.org/) serves as the lead research consultant for the initiative.
+The [Social Justice Learning Institute](https://sjli.org/) (SJLI), under the guidance of the Youth Council and Steering Committee, serves as the anchor organization for Bold Vision.
+We would like to thank the former Bold Vision Community Council, Bold Vision Youth Council, Bold Vision Steering Committee, and members of the Bold Vision Survey Advisory Group (SAG) for their contributions.
+Feedback from these stakeholders was imperative to Catalyst California creating, conducting, and analyzing the BVYTS responses.

 We would like to thank Imoyase Community Support Services and the Community Health Equity Group for their contributions to designing and implementing the Bold Vision Youth Thriving Survey.
 Cheryl Grills, Ph.D., Sandra Villanueva, Ph.D., Elia De La Cruz Toledo He, Ph.D., Peter Rej, Ph.D., Diane Terry, Ph.D., and other staff at Imoyase Community Support Services conducted the literature review for the survey and led the design of the survey questionnaire and sampling plan.
 Jason Douglas, Ph.D.
 (University of California Irvine), Andy Subica, Ph.D.
 (UC Riverside), Aerika Loyd, Ph.D.
 (UC Riverside), and UC Irvine (UCI) graduate researchers led the data collection and received Institutional Review Board approval for the survey implementation from UCI.
 We would also like to thank the 40 youth-serving organizations who distributed the BVYTS and helped this survey represent a broad cross-section of L.A.
 County youth.

 Lastly, we would like to thank the Bold Vision Survey Advisory Group members who have helped shaped the survey and report since 2022.
 This includes: Dr. David Turner, Assistant Professor of Black Life & Racial Justice, University of California Los Angeles; Dr. Fiorella Carlos Chavez, Assistant Professor in Community Health, Arizona State University; Royce Park, Assistant Director of Survey Planning and Operations for the California Health Interview Survey, University of California Los Angeles; Sahar Moheize, Research, Policy, & Innovation Director, L.A.
 County Department of Youth Development; Dr. Veronica Terriquez, Associate Professor of Sociology, University of California Los Angeles; and Dr. Yan Cui, Supervising Epidemiologist, L.A.
 County Department of Public Health.